OctopusDeploy/docs/docs/administration/security/exposing-octopus/lets-encrypt-integration.md

 There are a few gotchas involved with Let's Encrypt.

-### HTTP Challenge Failure
+### HTTP challenge failure

 If you find that the HTTP challenge fails with a message similar to `The Let's Encrypt HTTP challenge failed with status 'invalid'`, check that the HTTP endpoint is publicly accessible.
-Find the URL that Let's Encrypt is requesting from the log and ensure its publicly available from the internet.
+Find the URL that Let's Encrypt is requesting from the log and ensure its publicly available from the Internet.

 Be careful if you have previously enabled HSTS - this can cause browser redirects while testing that are hard to spot.
 The server **must** respond on HTTP, not redirect to HTTPS.

-### Server is Not Accessible on HTTPS
+### Server is not accessible on HTTPS

 Check that the local firewall allows traffic on the port you selected - usually 443.